ibrahim-sajib/chatbox/README.md

 ```

-# got to the dashboard page
+# Go to the dashboard page
-# you can login with this credentials after seed
+# You can login with this credentials after seed
 ```plaintext
  name = Test User
  email = test@example.com